wclr/yalc/README.md

 - You want try to `--knit` option.
 Instead of just copying files from original package location to store it will create symlinks for each individual file in the package.

-- Thus changes to the files will "be propagated" immidiately to all locations as you make updates to linked files.
+- Thus changes to the files will "be propagated" immediately to all locations as you make updates to linked files.

 - It is still symlinks.
 Modules will be resolving their dependencies relative to their original location.
 [Until you use available workarounds for loaders/resolvers.](https://nodejs.org/api/cli.html#cli_preserve_symlinks)